100rabhcsmc/100DaysOfSwiftUI/README.md

 You can also follow my blog <a href="https://dev.to/100rabhcsmc">Saurabh Blog</a>

 Here is the list of My SwiftUI Journey 👇<br>
-I have been covered the Basic so here will start from the Projet.
+I have been covered the Basic In the <a href="https://github.com/100rabhcsmc/100DaysOfSwift">100DaysOfSwift</a> so here will start from the Project.

 <div align='center'>
     <h1>Days 1-12 : Introduction to Swift</h1>